Hotels near Tom Aragon Softball Complex

 Which hotels near Tom Aragon Softball Complex have laundry facilities?

-Which hotels near Tom Aragon Softball Complex have a pool?
+Which hotels near Tom Aragon Softball Complex have an outdoor pool?

 Which hotels near Tom Aragon Softball Complex have suites or extra space?